EET - Electrical Systems Technology (BSET)

 Explore Monarch TRANSFERmation to see how courses you've completed may transfer to ODU.
 To have an advisor review your transcripts, contact your nearest ODU extended classroom site or call 1.800.968.2638.

-For this program, you will need to be accepted into ODU as a degree-seeking student and ENGL 100C credit.
+To declare a major in Electrical Engineering Technology, you must be accepted into ODU as a degree-seeking student and have ENGL 110C credit.